RjPatil27/Interview-Question-Practice/README.md

 # COMPLEXITY

-Complexity of code is depends upon many factors but for interview perspective, we will check only input factors in code.
+Complexity of code is depends upon many factors but for interview perspective, we will check only input factors in code. \b

-Calculate time for each statement in code.
+Calculate time for each statement in code. \b
 For Arithmatic, Logical, Assignment, return statement takes one unit of time.